Venice FAQs

 You can also find the Fulvio Roiter Foundation on Facebook

-Getting to my Hotel & Getting to the Airport
+Getting to my Hotel in Venice & Getting to the Airport

 The first thing you should do is view your hotel’s web page.